atenghamn/atenghamn/README.md

 ## WELCOME
 ---

-My name is Alexander Tenghamn, I'm a studiying to become a java developer.
+My name is Alexander Tenghamn, Working as an backend developer(.NET) while doing my last year in school for an exam as a java developer.

 ---
 ### DOING REGULARY
+- C#
+- .NET
+- gRPC
+- GraphQL
 - Spring Boot
 - React.js
 - Docker